 Not only that, it also shows healthy habitat conditions that can support — and sustain — a wide diversity of fish and bug populations.

 The collaborators conducted intensive and focused diagnostic studies between 2007 and 2012.
 And in 2008, they added large-scale, targeted restoration projects that continue today.

 Traditional as well as untested projects (including re-meandering a stream away from a “mega-slumping” hillside) focused on the lower watershed’s highly erodible soils and land uses.
 The impressive and dramatic result?
 A 300-ton reduction in the average sediment load to the river every year from 2000 to 2010.
 Today, concentrations of total suspended sediment are within the state standard 92% of the time.

 When the MPCA listed the river as impaired in 2004, a required study determined the maximum daily amount of sediment the river could accept and still meet water quality standards.
-In 2009, the MPCA added the Poplar to its Watershed Pollutant Load Monitoring Network which created a continuous stream flow and water quality sampling program.
+In 2009, the MPCA added the Poplar to its Watershed Pollutant Load Monitoring Network which created a continuous sampling program for stream flow and water quality data.
 This proved to be invaluable for comparing pre- and post-project records of the river’s condition and improvements.

 This long-term monitoring program is a partnership between the Minnesota Department of Natural Resources and MPCA with citizen support from the Clean Water Land and Legacy Amendment fund.